NIFK14026U Entrepreneurship and Innovation

 • Show an overview of theories and concepts in entrepreneurship and innovation management, including entrepreneurial and innovation processes, design thinking, business modelling, and business planning

-• Describe the characteristics of entrepreneurs and entrepreneurship
+• Describe characteristics of entrepreneurship

 • Classify different types of innovation